tsender/AutomaticSceneGeneration/Documentation/actors.md

 # AutoSceneGen Actors

-This page describes all of the primary actors provided by this plugin.
+This page describes all of the primary actors provided by this plugin that you will be interacting with.

 Quick Links:
 - [Home Page](https://github.com/tsender/AutomaticSceneGeneration)